open-oni/plugin_calendar/README.md

 - Calendar v0.3.0 and prior only work with Python 2 and Django 1.11 and prior
-  - Therefore these versions of the Calendar plugin are only compatible up to (and including) ONI v0.11.0
+  - Therefore these versions of the Calendar plugin are only compatible up to (and including) ONI v0.11
-- Calendar releases beyond v0.3.0 may require Python 3 and Django 2.2, though a plugin release cycle has not yet been decided.
-If you need this plugin to work with ONI v0.11.0 or prior, stick with v0.3.0 for now.
+- Calendar releases v0.4.0 and later require Python 3 and Django 2.2, and
+  should be used with ONI 0.12 and later

 ## Setup